Everything you need to develop your fitness app marketing plan

 In-app messaging has the potential to disrupt the user experience and should therefore be utilized sparingly.
 This is another feature that should be A/B tested for optimal results.

 Push notifications: Not to be confused with in-app messaging, push notifications are another way to communicate with users who have your app installed.
 The difference between push notifications and in-app messaging is that users can get push notifications at any time, not just while they have your fitness app opened.
-To learn how to craft the perfect push notification, read our 5 copywriting hacks for standout messages
+To learn how to craft the perfect push notification, read our: Strategies to maximize the impact of push notification campaigns.

-These messages are not in-app, and will therefore pop up on users’ screens any time.
+These messages are not in-app, and will therefore pop up on users’ screens at any time that you define.
+To grab the user’s attention you need to provide great content that peaks their interest.
+You can achieve this with promotions, offerings or reminders to keep them on top of their fitness journey.
 However, users do have the option to turn push notifications on and off.
 If most of your users are opting out of push notifications, you can use in-app messaging to prompt them with the benefits.

 Social media marketing: More than one billion people are active on Facebook and over 100 million people use Instagram every month.
 According to Statista, the average internet user spends 2 hours and 23 minutes on social media every day.
 Although this varies per country, this presents an unmissable opportunity for every fitness app developer.